-Chomp is a replacement application for Android mobile phones that allows users to send and receive messages via their mobile carrier (using the SMS and MMS protocol).
+Chomp is a replacement application on Android mobile phones that allows users to send and receive messages via their mobile carrier (using the SMS and MMS protocol).
 Messages are only ever transported between mobile phones and mobile carriers.
 We do not collect and do not store these messages on our servers.
 Also, we never share these messages with third parties.

-To learn more about targeted and behavioural advertising practice or to opt-out of this type of advertising, users can visit the websites of the Digital Advertising Alliance at www.aboutads.info and the Networking Advertising Initiative at www.networkadvertising.org/choices.
+To learn more about targeted and behavioural advertising practice or to opt-out of this type of advertising, users can visit the websites of the Digital Advertising Alliance at http://aboutads.info and the Networking Advertising Initiative at http://networkadvertising.org/choices

 General Data Protection Regulation

 The (General Data Protection Regulation (GDPR) 2016/679 EU law is a regulation on data protection and privacy for all individuals within the European Economic Area (EEA).

 For all users that reside in the EEA or travel to the EEA, Chomp will display (once only) a Privacy Confirmation regarding our third-party ad providers' use of information that falls under the GDPR legislation.
 An unambiguous agreement is required by users to continue to use Chomp (with adverts), or alternatively users may 'Upgrade to Pro' (in which case no adverts are shown and GDPR no longer applies).

 As per GDPR legislation, Chomp is required to store users' consent, specifically the application name, Android Advertising ID, specific consent text (language specific) and a timestamp.
 This information is sent (via SSL) and stored on appropriately secured computer servers.

 Users also have a right to be forgotten.
 This can be achieved by resetting their Android Advertising identifier (Android Settings > Google > Ads > Reset advertising ID) and / or by contacting our third-party advertising providers, Amazon, Oath, inMobi, Smaato and Google AdMob.